 You Have Poor Oral Hygiene

 "A bad habit which might surprise people is the strong link between poor oral hygiene and severe heart disease.
 The simplest explanation is that lack of brushing and flossing, the development of gum disease or gingivitis, and putting off those routine dental cleanings can lead to systemic bacterial infections that can attack your heart valves," says Eric Weiss, MD.
 "This doesn't even include diabetes and other cardiovascular risk factors associated with having too much of a sweet tooth.
 I encourage all my patients to see a dentist regularly and take care of their teeth."
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.